alphagov/government-service-design-manual/service-manual/technology/culture-that-supports-change.md

 You may come across inertia or resistance when you try to make necessary changes to your technology or how your service is provided.

-Your existing supplier base will tend to resist change – and the more successful a supplier has been working under the old model, and the more entrenched it is, the greater the likely resistance.
+Your existing supplier base will tend to resist change – and the more successful a supplier has been working under the old model, and the more entrenched it is, the greater this resistance is likely to be.

 The changes needed will often be more successfully initiated and delivered by those not encumbered by past success – new market entrants and those traditionally closed-out from government business, such as small or medium-sized businesses.